 - Post-Award Reviews

-A State Transportation Agency's (STA's) procedures for soliciting and awarding construction contracts are an important part of the competitive bidding process.
-To ensure a competitive contracting environment, STAs should develop effective prequalification programs and other procedures to ensure fairness in the pre-bid solicitation process and post award review of construction bids.
+A State Transportation Agency's (STA) procedure for soliciting and awarding construction contracts are an important part of the competitive bidding process.
+To ensure a competitive contracting environment, the STA has the option to use either prequalification or post-qualification procedures.
+In either case, the procedures must support full and open competition by ensuring fairness in the pre-bid solicitation process and post award review of construction bids [23 CFR 635.110(b)].
 In addition, the STA's procedures for developing a reliable engineer's estimate are critical to the success of such programs.
 The engineer's estimate should reflect a fair and reasonable cost of the project in sufficient detail to provide an accurate estimate of the financial obligations to be incurred by the State and FHWA and permit an effective review and comparison of the bids received.

+In its 1981 Suggested Guidelines for Strengthening Bidding and Contract Procedures, the American Association of State Highway and Transportation Officials (AASHTO) defines prequalification as a means of predetermining job experience and work capacity and to identify individuals from whom the agency may accept a bid.
 In general, contractor prequalification is used to help determine the quantity and type of work a firm is capable of undertaking.
-Normally the firm's resources, its financial assets, work experience, and its staffing capability must all be identified for it to become prequalified.
-Some States that do not require prequalification find it necessary to collect some information via a financial statement or some other abbreviated process.
-These States do not specify the type of work or limit the size of project a firm may bid upon because they feel prequalification may restrict competition unduly.
-Other States do not prequalify but instead rely on the contractor's ability to provide a performance bond.
-The FHWA does not require prequalification, but if a STA elects to prequalify contractors, such procedures must not restrict competition.
+Normally the firm's resources, its financial assets, work experience, and its staffing capability should be identified for it to become prequalified.
+Some STAs that do not require prequalification find it necessary to collect some information via a financial statement or some other abbreviated process.
+These STAs do not specify the type of work or limit the size of project a firm may bid upon because they feel prequalification may unduly restrict competition.
+Other STAs do not prequalify but instead rely on the contractor's ability to provide a performance bond.

-Prequalification has been identified by some of the States as a useful tool for gathering pertinent information on the intricate management details of a contractor's firm.
-In the event of a conviction of a crime such as bid rigging, such information proves useful as an aid in determining the appropriate sanctions for the firm and/or the individuals involved.
-Another possible use would be to determine the relationship of firms bidding on any one project.
+Prequalification has been identified by some STAs as a useful tool for gathering pertinent information on the intricate management details of a contractor's firm.
+In the event of a conviction for a crime such as bid rigging, such information proves useful as an aid in determining the appropriate sanctions for the firm and the individuals involved.
+Another possible use would be to determine the relationship of firms bidding on a project.

 Specific information that should be collected from a firm includes the following: financial resources, principal individuals in the firm (anyone having a 10 percent or more interest in the firm), all affiliates or subsidiary companies including material sources, available equipment, work experience, individuals and organizations that have control or influence over the firm's bidding procedures, and whether the firm has ever been suspended or debarred from bidding and the related circumstances.